Der Untergang der Titanic. Willy Stöwer (1912)

 As things spiralled out of control, our management decided we needed more qualified database administrators.
 Our salaries were too low to attract the right people, so they gave the new hires and Kees a higher salary grade while leaving me out.
 They also increased the number of temporary positions.
 The headcount went from four to fourteen database administrators.
 And still, we couldn’t handle the workload.

 The year 2008 neared its end, and things took an unexpected turn.
 God seemed to have a message for me.
 Long-lasting stress can cause psychosis, so here is the probable cause.
 My perspective on what mattered changed profoundly.
 The job became a sideshow, and most of what we did at work was pointless.
 It was time to set the right priorities, cut my working hours and work on the project I gradually came to name ‘The Plan For the Future.’
 Despite that, my performance at the job remained acceptable.
-We had so many database administrators that database administration became a separate department headed by a manager who knew the job because he had been a database administrator previously.
+We had so many database administrators that database administration became a separate department, headed by a manager who knew the job because he had previously been a database administrator.

 The new Java systems used a hundred times as much memory and disk space as the Designer/2000 systems for doing the same job.
 That was an understatement.
 Making a fair comparison was difficult.
 The outcome of my calculation was 3,000 to 16,000 times as much.
-However, the new systems initially processed low volumes of transactions and would scale up.
+However, the new systems initially processed low transaction volumes and would scale up over time.
 Our architects didn’t see resource consumption as an issue.
 The price of memory and disks went down over time.
-Cheap resources make us wasteful, and you can see that everywhere around you.
+Cheap resources make us wasteful.
 We can do without over 99.99% of the data we store.
+Imagine that sending an email costs €0.10 per recipient.
+That would eliminate all wasteful email and spam.
+And over 99% of the emails I receive, either at work or at home, are not worth reading.

 Unsurprisingly, the data storage became overburdened.
 We were too far ahead of our time.
 The IT director then fired the manager responsible for data storage, citing that corporations like Google and Facebook can scale up quickly.
 Only, we weren’t Google, but an insignificant government agency with a few hundred IT employees.
-I was on leave when it happened.
-I learned about it the following Monday and thought, ‘The IT director is responsible for the mess.
+I was on leave when it happened, learned about it the following Monday, and thought, ‘The IT director is responsible for the mess.
 He is the one who should be fired.’
 A few hours later, a soccer club, VVV from Venlo, fired its trainer, who had the same first and last name as our IT director.1 Now that is a remarkable coincidence.

 The failed systems renewal project became a learning experience.
 The government in The Hague had smelled the rat and had sent someone to oversee the CJIB and reorganise it.
 The IT director had to go.
 Geert replaced him.
 He was the manager who had promised to restore my confidence in my employer, but left me out for the promotion that the other senior database administrators received.
 Geert didn’t have a bureaucratic mindset.
 Rather than depending on procedures, he gave us responsibility and confidence.